Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 - _Graphic Designers:_ Create graphics for use in advertising on social media, including but not limited to announcement banners, contributor spotlight & preview templates, and product preview cards.
-Graphic designers will also assist the production team with typesetting for the calendar and zine, prep merch for final print, and may be asked to create text-based merchandise items, depending on interest.
+Graphic designers will also assist the production team with typesetting for the calendar and zine(s), prep merch for final print, and may be asked to create text-based merchandise items, depending on interest.